Prior to Receiving Payments

 A=$64,590 plus interest

-Download the LRP Policy Clarifications Memo [PDF - 466KB] for information regarding
+Download the LRP Participant Guide [PDF - 470KB] for information regarding

 breach of contract and default.

-In cases where a recipient's compliance with the LRP service obligation is impossible or would involve extreme hardship, as determined by IHS, the service
+In cases where a participant's compliance with the LRP service commitment is impossible or would involve extreme hardship, as determined by IHS,

-obligation and/or any damages for noncompliance may be waived partially or totally by the Secretary of the Department of Health and Human Services.
-Waivers will
+the service commitment and/or any damages for noncompliance may be waived partially or totally by the Secretary of the Department of Health and Human Services.

-Any obligation on the part of an LRP recipient for service or payment of damages will be canceled upon the death of the individual.
+Any commitment on the part of an LRP participant for service or payment of damages will be canceled upon the death of the individual.